wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 *   Use both static and dynamic code analyzers to inspect the produced code.
 *   Meticulously audit all code that is not covered by tests.
 *   Validate the integrity of any software being installed (e.g., check the software's digital signature).

-### Cross-Site Request Forgery (CSRF)

-**Vulnerability/Attack**<br>
-**CWE code:** [CWE-352][cwe-352]<br>
-**Wallarm code:** `csrf`

-**Description:**

-A CSRF attack allows an intruder to send requests to a vulnerable application on behalf of a legitimate user.

-The corresponding vulnerability occurs due to the user's browser automatically adding cookies that are set for the target domain name while performing the cross‑site request.

-As a result, the intruder can send a request to the vulnerable web application from a malicious website by posing as a legitimate user who is authenticated on the vulnerable site; the intruder does not even need to have access to that user's cookies.

-**Remediation:**

-You may follow these recommendations:
-*   Employ anti‑CSRF protection mechanisms, such as CSRF tokens and others.
-*   Set the `SameSite` cookie attribute.
-*   Apply the recommendations from the [OWASP CSRF Prevention Cheat Sheet][link-owasp-csrf-cheatsheet].

 ### Cross‑site Scripting (XSS)